janmarthedal/janmr.com/_posts/2011-06-23-bell-numbers.markdown

 layout: post
 title: Bell Numbers
 author: Jan Marthedal Rasmussen
+excerpt: !
+"I recently studied a system of linear ODEs, where n parameters, [...] described the system.
+It turned out that the structure of the solutions depended on whether any of the parameters where equal to each other.
+For instance, with three parameters there were five
+  possibilities: [...]
+We can quickly go through small values of n and we get (starting with n=0):
+  1, 1, 2, 5, 15, ....
+How do we obtain a general formula? [...]"
 date: 2011-06-23 12:54:44.000000000 +02:00
 categories:
 - mathematics
 tags:
 - combinatorics
+- ode
 ---
 I recently studied a system of linear [ODE](http://en.wikipedia.org/wiki/Ordinary_differential_equation)s, where {% imath n %} parameters, {% imath k_1, \ldots, k_n %} described the system.
 It turned out that the structure of the solutions depended on whether any of the parameters where equal to each other.
 For instance, with three parameters there were five possibilities:

 1. {% imath k_1 = k_2 = k_3 %}